 I usually start with making a vegan “egg” which is a mix of warm water and flax seeds meal.
 Let it sit for a couple of minutes.
 In the meantime, make vegan buttermilk by adding apple cider vinegar into almond milk.
 This will also need to sit for a couple of minutes, and I use that time to mash a banana.
 Add mashed banana and the “egg” into buttermilk, a pinch of salt, and flour.
 Mix it well.

 I like to make them with a mix of whole wheat and unbleached flour, but as I have mentioned above, you can use any flour you like.
-Now it is time for a chemical experiment 🙂 Get baking soda on a table spoon and squeeze fresh lemon to cover the baking soda with its juice.
+Now it is time for a chemical experiment 🙂 Get baking soda on a tablespoon and squeeze fresh lemon to cover the baking soda with its juice.
 You will see how bubbles form on the spoon, now you can add this to the pancake mix.
 You don’t have to do it this way, and can just add baking soda on its own.
 But this is how we have always treated baking soda in our house, so I keep on doing it that way.
-First, I think it helps to eliminate soda’s after taste in baking.
+First, I think it helps to eliminate soda’s aftertaste in baking.
 Second, kids love watching it and also want to do it on their own.

 What parent would not let their kids learn a bit of science in a simple and cool way? 🙂

 Now, add cut apples (blueberries, raspberries, rhubarb, etc.) to the mix.
-I also add vegetable oil to the mix, so I don’t need to use it on the skillet.
+I also add vegetable oil to the mix, so I don’t need to use it in the skillet.
 Mix it all well.
 It should be similar to the rich sour cream consistency.

 Cook them for about 2 minutes on each side at medium heat.
 Serve with maple syrup, jam, vegan cream, or whatever you like to have your pancakes with!

 Note: I don’t add sugar to the pancakes mix, as banana sweetness is enough for us.
 Also, we like to serve the pancakes with sweet toppings.
-But if you like them more on a sweet side and won’t be using any sweet toppings, then feel free to add a bit of sugar into the batter.
+But if you like them more on a sweet side and won’t be using any sweet toppings, then feel free to add a bit of sugar to the batter.

 - 2 tbsp warm water